Education Research Current About VU Amsterdam NL

 • What should I do in the event that a data leak occurs or if I suspect a data leak occurs or if I suspect a data leak may have occured?

-In the event that a data leak has occurred or if you suspect a data leak has occurred, please contact the IT Service Desk on 020-59 8000 or send an e-mail to servicedesk.it@vu.nl.
-The IT Service Desk will notify the VU’s Security Operations and Control Center.
-The SOCC and the VU’s legal department will determine whether or not a data leak has occurred and whether or not the Dutch Data Protection Authority and the persons whose details have been accessed needed to be notified.
-In addition to that, the SOCC will take any measures necessary to recover the data and restore security.
+In the event of a data breach or suspected data breach, please contact the IT Service Desk immediately on 020-59 80000 or servicedesk.it@vu.nl.
+The IT Service Desk will notify the VU's Security and Operations Centre (SOCC) of the report.
+The SOCC will then assess, together with the VU's Data Protection Officer, whether there has been a data breach that must be reported to the Data Protection Authority and, if necessary, to the persons whose data is involved.
+In addition, the SOCC will take measures where necessary to retrieve data and restore security.

-Do I need to contact the Dutch Data Protection Authority or the persons involved myself?
+Do I need to contact the Data Protection Authority or the individuals concerned myself?

 • SOCC

-The Security and Operations Control Center (SOCC) of VU Amsterdam is a specialised team of IT professionals capable of acting quickly in the event of a security incident with computers or networks.
-The aim is to reduce the damage and promote the recovery of the IT services.
+The Security and Operations Control Centre (SOCC) at VU University Amsterdam is a specialised team of IT professionals who are able to respond quickly in the event of a security incident involving computers or networks.
+The aim is to minimise damage and facilitate the restoration of IT services.

 • Responsible disclosure